lucaaiello/graphical-models-for-boundary-detection/README.md

 This repository contains all code used in the paper
 **“Detecting Spatial Health Disparities Using Disease Maps.”**

-The repository is organized into three main components: data analysis, simulation studies, and model comparison.
+The repository is organized into two main parts: data analysis and simulation studies.

 ---